idrc-Battlecode-2021/Battlecode2022/src/bot7/Desc.md

 - improve symmetry calculations
 - archon only defends if soldier/sage/watchtower is within vision range rather than any enemy troop
 - archon repairs while defending
-- soldiers use stay alive method to retreat